mrmiddy/My-Portfolio/README.md

 # Program Overview

 The following files generate a website to display a dynamic portfolio/resume website.
-At this time all of the links point to my resume as there are no projects to display, and I have no links for my previous software developer experience since is was from 1998 - 2001.
+At this time all of the links point to my resume as there are no projects to display, and I have no links for my previous software developer experience since it was from 1998 - 2001.
 I plan to populate the links with the projects that I complete in the Udacity Full Stack Web Developer Nanodegree, and also with projects that I am volunteering for with AT&T (my current employer).

 Included Files

 There are two main files and several supporting files from Bootstrap
 > 1.	index.html: Location: my-portfolio/docs/main-code/index.html: This HTML file was modified/created using a Bootstrap template and modified for my portfolio.
-> 2.	jumbotron-narrow.css: Location: my-portfolio/docs/main-code/index.html: This CSS file was modified/created using a Bootstrap template and modified for my portfolio.
+> 2.	jumbotron-narrow.css: Location: my-portfolio/docs/main-code/jumbotron-narrow.css: This CSS file was modified/created using a Bootstrap template and modified for my portfolio.
-> 3. All images, and my resume.pdf file are also located in my-portfolio/docs/main-code/ .
+> 3. All images, and my resume in .pdf file format are also located in my-portfolio/docs/main-code/ .
 This is not common practice and is only for this project.
-> 3. ALL OTHER FILES: Located in various directories.
+> 4. ALL OTHER FILES: Located in various directories.
 All other files are the Bootstrap CSS support files and I have not modified them.

-# Installation
+# Accessing/Open the Project

 Open the index.html: Location: my-portfolio/docs/main-code/index.html from your favorite browser.
+> NOTE: Three screen shots of what the portfolio should look like are located in this directory and are titled 1) portfolio-full-screen.png, and 2) portfolio-Nexus-5X-part1.png, and 3) portfolio-Nexus-5X-part2.png.

 # Modifications